filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	/*------------------------------------------------------INIT MEANS-----------------------------------------------------
-    initalize K(3) random clusters - candidates for centroids make new points with random coordinates within the ranges and dimensions of our data set */
+    initalize K(3) random clusters - candidates for centroids create new points with random coordinates within the ranges and dimensions of our data set */
 	initMeans(k = 3) {